Overview

 Summer

-Cooling systems work hard at a 75.6 F average, increasing condensate loads.
+Cooling systems can produce substantial condensate during hot and humid weather.
 Check drain pans and dehumidify basements.

 Fall